Froxlor/Documentation/general/migration-guide/true-migrate.md

 SELECT User FROM user WHERE plugin = 'mysql_native_password' GROUP BY User;
 ```

-On a system that only runs Froxlor and websites for the customers, there not all that many users we care about.
+On a system that only runs Froxlor and websites for the customers, there are not all that many users we care about.
 We can safely ignore:
 * root (which is re-created on the new server anyway)
 * froxroot (which is re-created on the new server anyway)
 * mysql.infoschema (we won't carry that over)